|

 valley to the west, but could hear fireworks to the east.
 The view

 in that direction was obscured by the trees.
-No fireworks were seen
+For me, no fireworks

 Gonzo!